imagej/imagej.github.io/_pages/plugins/biop-lookup-tables.md

 ## Install

-You can either use our PTBIOP update site or [download biop-luts.zip](/media/plugins/biop-luts.zip) and extract to the `luts` folder.

-## Notes
+The collection of LUTs is available from the PTBIOP update site from within Fiji's update menu.